-Fig 17: Spotlights, painted the colour of the wall, highlight the signage without being obtrusive.
+Figure 15: Spotlights are painted the colour of the wall and highlight the signage without being obtrusive

-Hanging Signs
+Hanging signs

-- 59. Normally, only one modest hanging sign per shop is appropriate and generally the style and size of the hanging sign should complement the fascia and be located at fascia level.
-Guidance already given on lettering, colour and materials also applies to hanging signs. - 60.
-If the fascia is illuminated, the illumination of the hanging sign is unlikely to be acceptable.
-Internally illuminated hanging signs will not be acceptable The formal consent of the Local Planning Authority is required under the Highways Act for anyone wishing to erect a sign or similar structure which overhangs a highway or footpath.
+51 Normally, only one modest hanging sign per shop is appropriate, and generally the style and size of the hanging sign should complement the fascia and be located at fascia level.
+Guidance already given on lettering, colour and materials also applies to hanging signs.

+52 If the fascia is illuminated, the illumination of the hanging sign is unlikely to be acceptable.
+Internally illuminated hanging signs will not be acceptable.
+The formal consent of the Local Planning Authority is required under the Highways Act for anyone wishing to erect a sign or similar structure which overhangs a highway or footpath.